Skip to main content

 As provided in the Procurement Policy Board regulations, a request for proposals may be canceled by the District before the deadline for submission of proposals when the Procurement Official determines it is in the District’s best interest.
 If the District cancels a request for proposals, the reasons for the cancellation shall be made part of the procurement file and shall be available for public inspection.
 The District shall then either re-solicit proposals (using the same or revised specifications) or withdraw the requisition for the procurement item or items.

 Utah Admin.
-Rules R33-9-101 (May 23, 2022)
+Rules R33-9-101 (July 8, 2024)

-No proposals submitted
+No proposals Submitted

 If there is no initial response to an initial request for proposals, the Procurement Official may: